-- FBOs must not use direct federal funding to engage in explicitly religious activities - Explicitly religious activities must be separate in time or location from federally-funded activities, and must be voluntary for those participating in the federally-funded activities.

-• FBOS may not discriminate against beneficiaries based on religion, a religious belief, a refusal to hold a religious belief, or a refusal to participate in a religious practice.
+- FBOs must not use federal funding to advance inherently religious activities - Explicitly religious activities must be separate in time or location from federally-funded activities, and must be voluntary for those participating in the federally-funded activities. - FBOs may not discriminate against beneficiaries based on religion, a religious beliefs, a refusal to hold a religious belief, or a refusal to participate in a religious practice.